Internship Information for Students

-Look in the newspaper, the web and current periodicals to learn of new businesses, emerging internship programs, and exciting initiatives within established organizations.
+Look on the web and current periodicals to learn of new businesses, emerging internship programs, and exciting initiatives within established organizations.
 Work with the Center for Career and Academic Planning on creating appropriate career correspondence to reach out to these companies.

 Internships for Academic Credit

-In order for an internship to receive three academic credits, all of the following must be met:
+In order for an internship to receive three academic credits, all of the following must be met for your confirmed internship:

 - Your internship must be a minimum of 120 hours throughout the duration of the semester (approximately 10-12 hours per week).

 - Your internship must last throughout the entire semester.

-- You must have one designated supervisor that will be responsible for providing continual learning experiences and provide continual feedback on your performance.
+- You must have one designated supervisor that will be responsible for providing progressive learning experiences and continual feedback on your performance.

 - Your internship must provide a learning experience that is similar in nature to the classroom learning experience and have a progression of responsibilities and knowledge gained throughout the semester.